 They advertise rates “as low as” $2.99 per check plus 3 percent to cash a personal check.
 Their fees are some of the highest we have seen.
 We recommend finding other options.

 In 2003 and 2009 Money Mart was sued for charging higher than reasonable interest rates.
 They paid damages without admitting guilt.

 Cost: A $500 check will cost you $17.99 to cash.
 Their fees are equal to paying 36% of your check!

 Speedy Cash was founded in 1997 in Riverside, CA. They are now located in 12 states and have more than 200 locations.

 Their website says they charge as little as $2 to cash a check … “plus applicable rates in your area.”
 Meaning that they most likely charge a percentage plus $2.

 Be sure to ask their specific rate before agreeing to cash your check there.

-Most other grocers like Safeway, Kroger, HEB and more will not cash a personal check, but they will cash the following items for a fee.
+Most other grocers like Safeway, Kroger, HEB and more will not cash a check written to you personally, but they will cash the following items for a fee.
 We recommend calling before visiting:

 – Payroll checks